Women's Champion; Vincent J. McMahon Legacy of Excellence Award Winner; SmackDown General Manager; Raw Commissioner

 Born into the sports-entertainment industry, Stephanie first got in on the family business by modeling Rockers T-shirts in the WWE Shop catalog when she was still in middle school.
 By the time WWE’s “Attitude Era” had taken pop culture by storm, the youngest McMahon was caught up in a rivalry between her father’s Corporation and The Undertaker’s wicked Ministry of Darkness.
 She might have appeared overwhelmed at first, but within months of her debut, Stephanie wed her father’s rival, Triple H, and orchestrated a takeover of WWE.

 It quickly became obvious that the McMahon family gusto didn’t just carry over to the Y chromosome, and Stephanie’s dominion only expanded as the years went on.
-A reign as Women’s Champion, a stint as SmackDown’s General Manager, one-half of The Authority and the current Raw Commissioner ensured the everlasting expansion of Stephanie’s queendom.
+A reign as Women’s Champion, a stint as SmackDown’s General Manager, one-half of The Authority and a run as Raw Commissioner ensured the everlasting expansion of Stephanie’s queendom.

 Away from the swirling action of TV, Stephanie continues to play an active role in the community as a firm supporter of various charities as well as a strong advocate for the Be a STAR anti-bullying campaign.
 Whether inside the squared circle or a WWE boardroom, she's never at a loss for enthusiasm.
-WWE might be considered a man's world, but Stephanie continues to be a woman firmly in charge.
+WWE may have been considered a man's world at one time, but Stephanie continues to be a woman firmly in charge.